have been painting since the age of thirteen. I am now 66. Except for

 High and took one class on color in college, but other than that I have had no art instruction

 to speak of.

 My career has been in insurance, tax, accounting, law and currently web design.

 When I was in Junior High, I decided that

 I wanted art to play a significant role in my life.

-I wanted to paint what was in my head; unique pictures.
+I wanted to paint what was in my head; unique paintings.

-By never attempting to make a living from the sale of
+By having never attempted to make a living from the sale of

 my art, I was able to keep it pure.
 I did not have to